SensesProject/land-use/src/assets/text/en.md

 +++ solution 6

 In the 1.5°C pathway (SSP2-1.9), @purple(AFOLU) plays a pivotal role in turning @yellow(total) CO₂ emissions net-negative by 2100, achieved via large-scale afforestation and BECCS.
-CH₄ and N₂0 emissions from AFOLU are substantially reduced by technical mitigation and/or behavioural change towards diets with less animal products.
+CH₄ and N₂0 emissions from AFOLU are substantially reduced by technical mitigation and/or behavioural change towards diets with fewer animal products.
 However, non-CO₂ AFOLU emissions can't be eliminated in full because they are inherent to agricultural production.
 In sum over all GHGs, AFOLU is a sink of 1171 Mt CO₂-equivalents in 2100.

 +++ cdr 0